|

 Cooperation in obtaining an SSN means:

-4. Furnishing the SSN card to the EW when it is received.
+- When the SSN card is received, it must be furnished to the EW.
 The EW must obtain a copy of the card for the case record.

 [For more detailed information on SSNs refer to CalWORKs - Social Security Numbers.